 Then, I was a terrible customer and read email during check-out and didn’t even notice until I glanced at the receipt at home.
 Twenty-five hard-earned dollars!
 Who am I?
 The sprouts weren’t even good sprouts.
 I’ve been robbed.

 My only consolation is that my sprouts turned out great on my next try, so I have extra sprouts for later.
 This Kung Pao Brussels sprouts dish is my take on a popular Chinese stir-fry recipe, Kung Pao chicken.
 I roasted my Brussels sprouts and tossed them in a completely irresistible, spicy soy-honey glaze with green onions and peanuts.
-It’s a killer vegetarian appetizer or side dish, and I wouldn’t judge if you wanted to eat it for dinner on its own.
+It’s a stellar vegetarian appetizer or side dish, and I wouldn’t judge if you wanted to eat it for dinner on its own.

 This recipe has actually been ten months in the making.
 I became completely enamored with the concept when I found it in the pages of Bon Appetit’s February issue, but when I cooked their version in our Austin kitchen, I was disappointed.
 It was crazy salty and just generally not awesome (sorry, Bon Appetit!).
 I gave it a couple more shots and eventually gave up.

 Fast forward to December and I’m craving more roasted Brussels sprouts.
 I remembered the Kung Pao sprouts and wondered if I couldn’t come up with a similar, less salty and way more tasty version, based on my roasted Brussels sprouts with crispy baked tofu dish.
 It’s one of my favorite recipes, so I played around with it and here we are.